Distance Constraint Satisfaction Problems: Introduction

-If a locally finite structure $\Gamma$ with a first-order definition in $(Z;\suc)$ has a finite core, then a widely accepted conjecture about finite domain CSPs implies that the CSP for $\Gamma$ is either NP-complete or in P. In fact, for this we only need the special case of the conjecture of Feder and Vardi~\cite{FederVardi} that states that the CSP for finite templates with a transitive automorphism group is either in P or NP-complete (see Section~\ref{sect:concl} for details).
+If a locally finite structure $\Gamma$ with a first-order definition in $({\mathbb Z};\suc)$ has a finite core, then a widely accepted conjecture about finite domain CSPs implies that the CSP for $\Gamma$ is either NP-complete or in P. In fact, for this we only need the (open) special case of the conjecture of Feder and Vardi~\cite{FederVardi} that states that the CSP for finite templates with a transitive automorphism group is either in P or NP-complete (see Section~\ref{sect:concl} for details).

-Our theorem shows that if $\Gamma$ is not homomorphically equivalent to a finite core, then the CSP for $\Gamma$ is NP-complete, or that $\Gamma$ has a certain majority polymorphism, which we call \emph{modular median} (defined in Section~\ref{sect:consistency}), and the CSP for $\Gamma$ can be solved in polynomial time by local consistency techniques.
-Polynomial-time tractability results based on local consistency were previously only known for finite or $\omega$-categorical templates; we use the assumption that templates for distance CSPs are locally finite to extend the technique to non-$\omega$-categorical templates.
+To show our theorem, we prove that if the first two items of the statement do not apply, then $\Gamma$ is homomorphically equivalent to a structure $\Delta$ with a first-order definition in $(\Z;\suc)$ that has one of two specific classes of polymorphism which we call \emph{modular max} and \emph{modular min} (defined in Section~\ref{sect:modular}).
+Using these polymorphisms, we further show that the CSP for $\Delta$, and hence also that for $\Gamma$, can be solved in polynomial time by certain arc consistency techniques.
+Polynomial-time tractability results based on arc consistency were previously known for finite or $\omega$-categorical templates; using the local finiteness assumption we manage to apply such techniques to templates which are not $\omega$-categorical.

 On the way to our classification result we derive several facts about structures definable in $({\mathbb Z}; \suc)$, and automorphisms and endomorphisms of these structures, which might be of independent interest in model theory, universal algebra, and combinatorics.
-For example, we show that every injective endomorphism of a connected locally finite structure $\Gamma$ with a first-order definition in $({\mathbb Z}; \suc)$ is either of the form $x \mapsto -x + c$ or of the form $x \mapsto x + c$ for some $c \in \mathbb Z$.
+For example, we show that every injective endomorphism of a connected locally finite structure $\Gamma$ with a first-order definition in $({\mathbb Z}; \suc)$ is either of the form $x \mapsto -x + c$ or of the form $x \mapsto x + c$ for some $c \in \mathbb Z$ (see Theorem~\ref{thm:endos}).